-Wait a second… your archives go back to 1994?!
+Wait a second… your archived posts go back to 1994?!
 Blogging wasn’t even a thing back then!

 Yes, and that’s very observant of you.
 I went back and forth over whether it was more appropriate to back-date the “Soundtrack” entries to the dates I had originally written them for either Xanga or Facebook, or to back-date them to the end of the time period that they actually cover.
-I decided on the latter because the time I was writing about seemed more important to me than the time I wrote about it – and I’m never gonna remember that a post about the summer of 1995 was originally published in 2006 or whatever.
+I decided on the latter because the time period I was writing about seemed more important to me than what year it was when I actually looked back to write about it – and I’m never gonna remember that a post I wrote about the summer of 1995 was originally published in 2006 or whatever.

-Okay, but there’s a huge gap between your past and present posts.
+Okay, but there’s a bit of a gap between your past and present posts.

 What’s with all the Christian music?
 Ugh.

 Most of my early soundtracks, and a good chunk of my early reviews, would fit almost exclusively into the category we commonly call “Christian music”.
 That is, music made by artists who are Christians, with the specific intent to express Christian beliefs.
 It’s largely a result of my upbringing in the church, among some people who had issues with “secular” music, and while that wasn’t expressly forbidden in our household, I never really took an interest in it when I was young.
-I didn’t listen to any popular music at all, except for what I was exposed to in passing, up until about the mid-90s, when a youth pastor got the ball rolling by loaning me tapes by a few artists that, while definitely entrenched in the Contemporary Christian music subculture, were at least making contemporary music aimed at people roughly my age.
+I didn’t listen to any popular music at all, except for what I was exposed to in passing, up until about the mid-90s, when a youth pastor got the ball rolling by loaning me tapes by a few artists that, while definitely entrenched in the Contemporary Christian music subculture, were at least making modern music aimed at people roughly my age.
 I look back now, and some of it’s kind of embarrassing.
-A lot of “Christian music” nowadays embarrasses me even more due to how it elevates sending a message and pleasing the radio gatekeepers and moral guardians over the actual creative process, so it might be the nostalgia filter that protects a lot of the old stuff from incurring my wrath.
-So you’ll notice that there’s not nearly as much “Christian music” occupying my time nowadays, though I don’t consciously avoid all of it, either.
-There are some old favorites from my formative years that I truly believe are still making quality music, and quite a few more nowadays who write from a Christian perspective but operate more in the “indie music” sphere or even sometimes the world of mainstream music, simply writing and creating what comes to mind instead of doing it to satisfy someone else’s agenda or idea of what “Christian music” is supposed to be about.
-It was due to friends in college who listened to “secular music” and found value and beauty in much of it, and through the increasing availability of music on the Internet with Napster and other (admittedly somewhat shady) means at around the turn of the century, that this artificial wall between “sacred” and “secular” in my mind began to break down.
+But a lot of “Christian music” nowadays embarrasses me even more, due to how it elevates sending a message and pleasing the radio gatekeepers and moral guardians over the actual creative process.
+So it might just be the nostalgia filter that protects a lot of the old stuff from incurring my critical wrath.
+You’ll notice that there’s not nearly as much “Christian music” occupying my time nowadays – though I don’t consciously avoid all of it, either.
+There are some old favorite artists from my formative years who I truly believe are still making quality music relevant to my current interests, and quite a few more I’ve discovered since then who write from a Christian perspective, but operate more in the “indie music” sphere or even sometimes the world of mainstream music – simply writing and creating what comes to mind, instead of doing it to satisfy someone else’s agenda or idea of what “Christian music” is supposed to be about.
+It was due to friends in college who listened to so-called “secular music” and found value and beauty in much of it, and through the increasing availability of music on the Internet with Napster and other (admittedly somewhat shady) means at around the turn of the century, that this artificial wall between “sacred” and “secular” in my mind began to break down.
 These days, I honestly don’t think about it all that much when putting together a mix of songs that are personally meaningful to me or that I hope might speak to someone else.
 What an artist has to say and how it might give some insight into his or her personal experiences and viewpoints, even in some cases where I may disagree but still understand why they feel that way, means a lot more to me than any sense of “us” versus “them”.

 What’s with all the indie music?
 Are you some sort of a hipster?

 I don’t know.
 Few people who are regarded as hipsters by others would choose that term to describe themselves, unless they were doing so for the sake of irony.
 But honestly, if I’m a hipster, then I’m an awfully lazy one.
-I don’t really put a lot of effort into demonstrating that I like things just because they appear to be trending, or demonstrating that I dislike things just because they appear to be mainstream.
+I don’t really put a lot of effort into demonstrating that I like things just because they appear to be trending, or demonstrating that I dislike things just because they’ve gone mainstream and the tastemakers have moved on to look for a new best kept secret.
 I do put a lot of effort into analyzing stuff and stating my honest reaction to it, which means that sometimes I fall in line with whatever the hipsters are gushing about that week, and sometimes I’m all excited about something that is so commonplace that a true hipster would have declared it to be “over” a long time ago.
 I just sort of… don’t care.
 I have to be honest about this stuff, even when I know it’ll earn me some backlash from fans or haters of a particular artist.
 If I’ve gravitated more and more towards indie music in recent years, it’s because of curiosity and getting tired of hearing the same things over and over – from the “Christian music” ghetto and from the mainstream – that I’ve become more and more interested in seeing what musicians will do with fewer commercial constraints hanging over their heads.
 Sometimes artists can accomplish amazing things entirely within the bounds of a mainstream, supposedly played-out genre.
 And sometimes indie music can be just as stale and repetitive as the trends it’s trying to buck.
 It just depends on the artist, and sometimes on my extremely fickle moods.
 But one of the things I enjoy the most is being pleasantly surprised by an artist or type of music that I had previously dismissed as “not for me”.